1. General to specific, specific to general – what does it mean?

 7. Please explain: “Freedom is in complying with the laws, but not in ignoring the laws”?
 Do you agree with the statement?
 Why?

-8. Tell us how about consistent you are?
+8. Tell us how consistent are you?

 9. What is a “standard”?
 Why do people need it?